onzfonz/comp227/src/content/2/en/part2a.md

 Before starting a new part, let's recap some of the topics that proved difficult last year.

-### Protip: WebStorm Live Templates
+### Pro-tip: WebStorm Live Templates

-With WebStorm it's easy to create and 'live templates', i.e., shortcuts/snippets for quickly generating commonly re-used portions of code, much like how `sout` works in Netbeans and `psvm` works in IntelliJ.
+With WebStorm it's easy to create and 'live templates', i.e., shortcuts/snippets for quickly generating commonly re-used portions of code, much like how `sout` works in NetBeans and `psvm` works in IntelliJ.

 **Try erasing everything in *App.jsx*, then type `rsc` and then hit the *Tab* key and see the magic that appears!**